CETIS (high school)

-CETIS (Centro de Estudios Tecnológicos Industrial y de Servicios or Industrial Technologies and Services Studies Center) is a chain of Mexican high schools (known in Mexico as preparatorias) which offers programs to upgrade the regular degree to a technical-professional level.
+CETIS (Centro de Estudios Tecnológicos Industrial y de Servicios or Industrial Technologies and Services Studies Center) is a form of postsecondary education of Mexican high schools (known in Mexico as preparatorias) which offers programs to upgrade the regular degree to a technical-professional level.
 CETIS has campuses located in 31 states and the Federal District.

 Jointly with the CBTIS, CETIS schools are part of the technical school of the DGETI, and are dependent of SEP.

 Careers

 The CETIS offers technical careers is several fields like accountancy, electronics, computer science, construction, education, cosmetology, tourism, etc. These careers differ in each school.

 Location

 There are 168 CETIS in México: